 (From A Lute of Jade)

-It will only be years, not decades, before we can cure the brain-dead.
+It will only be decades, not centuries, before we can cure the brain-dead.
 Besides being a major step on the route to cryonic re-animation, what what will this say about our (Western) ethos?
 Our global ethos?

 It is wrong to save the dead?